Why Career Counseling Is Important

 Resumes That Speak Across Markets

-Your resume should be concise, outcome-focused, and adapted to the norms of your target market.
-For international applications, include localizable cues: a professional summary that states your readiness to relocate, visa status if relevant, and a short explanation of how your experience translates.
+Your resume should be concise, outcome-focused and adapted to the norms of your target market.
+For international applications include localisable cues: a professional summary that states “open to relocation”, visa status if relevant, and a short explanation of how your experience translates.

-Use templates that emphasize clarity and metrics; templates prevent stylistic mistakes and accelerate application volume.
-If you want quick, professional starting points for resumes and cover letters, grab the free resume and cover letter templates.
+Use templates to avoid stylistic mistakes and accelerate application volume.
+If you want quick, professional starting points, download free resume and cover-letter templates.

 LinkedIn As A Living Network